LeToNode/Play2.0-CN-doc/javaGuide/JavaForms.md

 ## Defining constraints

-You can define additional constraints that will be checked during the binding using JSR-303 annotations:
+You can define additional constraints that will be checked during the binding phase using JSR-303 annotations:

 ```java
 public class User {